 About Marriage and Family Therapy

-Our mission is to form marriage and family therapists who value interpersonal justice and the diversity of clients and client systems, who work toward the goal of healthy and whole relationships, and give specific attention to those on the margin of society and those who are underserved.
+We seek to form Marriage and Family Therapists who are clinically skilled and who integrate their personhood as followers of Christ in their professional and personal lives; who value interpersonal justice and the diversity of clients and client systems; and who work toward the goal of healthy and whole relationships, giving specific attention to those on the margin of society and those who are underserved.

 The Marriage and Family Therapy Program at Wheaton College is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), 112 South Alfred Street, Alexandria, Virginia 22314, (703) 838-9808, email@example.com.

 Graduates from our accredited program are license eligible across the country.
 Our program's accreditation will ensure that you will meet the accepted standards established by the marriage and family therapy profession, and will be prepared for the national and/or state examination.
 It will also help you facilitate obtaining a license when you move from one state to another by providing a recognized qualifying degree.